 Praise your children.
 Simple appreciation can boost your children’s positive behavior.
 For instance, if you say, “You are smart and talented,” your child may develop better self-concept or self-esteem.
 Otherwise, if you say negative things to your child, s/he may develop negative feelings.

 Let them know that making mistakes is part of learning.
 Do not be a perfectionist.
 Instead, inculcate in your children’s mind that mistake is an opportunity to learn.
 Teach them to not be afraid of failure because failure is an important ingredient of success.

 Teach your children the importance of respect.
 Respect is an essential feature of a well-educated person.
 If you train your children how to respect others, they will grow as better members of the society.
 Their lives will be filled with success.
 And ultimately, it is your honor as a parent – making you know that you have done successful parenting.

 Teach them how to handle finances.
 Money is part of our existence.
 And money can problematic if one does not know how to handle.
 Therefore, early on in their lives, children must be taught correctly on the rule of money.
 The subject would be about how to earn money (in a legal way) and how to handle it.
 Money is not evil if we understand and use it correctly.

 Teach them how to become responsible.
-Molding children to be responsible for their actions is essential for their success.
+Molding children to be responsible for their actions is essential to their success.
 Responsible children are trustworthy.
 They will become successful because they know exactly the importance of time and money.
 Thus, they tend to maximize the resources to yield the best result of their actions.
 And most importantly, they are aware of the consequence of their actions.

 Successful parenting is not controlling.
 While this is the hardest part, parents should accept the fact.
 Children will find their own lives and explore the world.
 We can not confine them in our home.
 Life exploration allows them to grow and become better individuals.
 So set them free when the right time comes.